 Change may be required, imposed upon us by the decision of another.

-I am living with this ambiguity now as I transition my career to a different kind of coaching.
-One in which the quality of the questions will be more significant than knowing the answers.
-New skills are required, processes shift and others expectations have to shift as well.
+I am living with some ambiguity now as I transition my career to a different kind of coaching.
+One in which the quality of the questions will be as significant as knowing the answers.
+New skills are required, processes shift and others’ expectations have to shift as well.
 This takes time.